SidneyFC17/fieloelr/doc/UC-ELR-0003-Create Module.md

    6. The system displays the module detail page
    7. End of flow

-##### 11. Edit a non active module changing the “Weighted Questions” field from “true” to “false” (step 11 of basic module)
+##### 11. Edit a non active module that has no related module response changing the “Weighted Questions” field from “true” to “false” (step 11 of basic module)
    1. The administrator presses the Edit button
    2. The administrator changes the “Weighted Questions” field from “true” to “false”
    3. The administrator presses the Save button